magore/hp85disk/README.md

      * Any key press halts the emulator and waits for a user command.
      * After finishing any user commend it returns to GPIB disk emulation.
    * Each emulated disk image is a single file on a FAT32 formatted SDCARD.
-     * Internally these disk images are internally formatted using the LIF standard.
+     * Internally these disk images are formatted using the LIF standard.
        * LIF format used is compatible with HP85A/B and many other computers
      * LIF Tools are built into the emulator to create, rename, delete add and extract to/from other LIF images.
        * LIF tools can also create new LIF images with user specifications
      * The emulator will automatically create missing LIF images defined and named in hpdisk.cfg on the SDCARD
      * For the specific LIF E010..E013(hex) type images the emulator can translate to and from plain ASCII files.
      * The emulator can add and extract as LIF image format
-       * You may add from another LIF image with multiple internal files.
+       * You may add a single file from another LIF image with multiple internal files.
        * You may extract a single file from a LIF image to a new LIF image.
        * Extracted images have a 256 byte volume header, 256 byte directory followed by a file.
      * Type "lif help" in the emulator for a full list of commands